 About My Books

-I’m the author of the soon to be published, James Lalonde Thriller Novels.
+I’m the author of the soon to be published, James Lalonde Mystery Novels.
 My books are set in the world of investigative journalism with a dash of conspiracy, crime, and medical sci-fi, as James Lalonde hunts down the facts in a quest for the truth.
 The series is heavily influenced by my natural curiosity at what goes on behind the scenes of a newspaper and my love of medical science.
-As a teenager, I wanted to become a novelist, investigative journalist or a pathologist.
+As a teenager, I wanted to become a novelist, investigative journalist or pathologist.
 I know, I’m both extremes.
 The series begins with Immunity as book one but also contains three prequel stories about the events that lead to James’s arrival in New York.

-When I’m not writing, hosting my podcast or coaching aspiring authors, live in London with my husband Roland, who happens to be the most amazing man in the world, and I can’t believe he picked me.
+When I’m not writing, hosting my podcasts or coaching aspiring authors, live in London with my husband Roland, who happens to be the most amazing man in the world, and I can’t believe he picked me.
 And, no, I’m not at all biased.

 I’m a self-confessed Louis Vuitton addict.
 When I’m not drooling over handbags, you can find me in a bookshop purchasing books to add to my never-ending reading list.
 I love the Harry Potter Series, Agatha Christie, Lewis Carroll, Roald Dahl, Victor Hugo, J. F. Penn, Ben Aaronovitch, JD Robb, and James Patterson.
 I also consider Dan Brown’s novels as a guilty pleasure; no judging.
 As a keen traveller with Australian and British passports, I love to travel around Europe with my husband Roland, drink tea, rosé, and eat pizza.